Last updated: 2022-03-30 (PDF)

 - Name of performer; an (r) after the performer's name indicates a 'recital' disc, i.e. one that also contains music by other composers than Weiss.

-- (Month and) year of recording; the year of release is given in parentheses if different from that of recording or if the latter is not known.
+- (Month and) year of recording; the year of release is marked with ⓟ if it differs from that of recording or if the latter is not known.

 Recordings I have not (yet) heard personally are marked by a bold asterisk (*).